02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 05 – Bill Clinton is re-elected as US president.
 Clinton wins a second term after a presidential race against Republican Bob Dole, taking 48% of the vote.

-05 – Pakistani Prime Minister Benazir Bhutto’s government is dismissed by President Farooq Leghari after widespread allegations of corruption.
+05 – President Farooq Leghari dismisses Pakistani Prime Minister Benazir Bhutto’s government after widespread allegations of corruption.

 07 – A huge cyclone hits India, leaving fishing villages marooned after waves surge as far as 3 miles inland with wind speeds of up to 140 mph.

 07 – NASA launches the Mars Global Surveyor.

 11 – The Vietnam Veterans Memorial Fund unveils The Wall That Heals, a half-scale replica of the Vietnam Veterans Memorial in Washington, which will tour communities throughout the USA.